Silverfish and Firebrats

 The best way to prevent a silverfish infestation is to keep the rooms in your home clean, dry and decluttered.
 Focus on basements, bathrooms and laundry rooms as these areas usually provide the warm, damp conditions ideal for these pests.
 Clear away dust and food crumbs, regularly go through your closets and any collections of books or magazines as all these are potential food sources for the insects.
 Repair any leaky faucets or pipes and set up dehumidifiers in spaces that do not get proper ventilation.

-Benefits of Professional Silverfish Pest Control
+What are the Benefits of Professional Silverfish Pest Control?

 A pest management professional has the education, equipment and skills necessary to effectively address a silverfish problem.
 Finding and treating the silverfish can be challenging, especially if they are spread throughout your yard.
 A pest management professional provides their expertise to identify the pest problem and determine the best possible solution to resolve the silverfish infestation.